The Rooftops Family Garden in Summer

 Bought a slide.
-Given Matilda a duck-shaped watering can and a child-sized trowel.
+Given our kid a duck-shaped watering can and a child-sized trowel.
 Left a washing up basin and a load of little pots lying around.
 Also a ball.
 These are all the kids' toys in our garden at present; it feels like a sensible amount for a one year old - she's much more interested in helping with the weeding and befriending the neighbours' cat right now.

 Installed a garden arch.
 It doesn't lead anywhere.
 There are three stepping stones in the lawn leading from our garden path under the arch and then... nowhere.
 The trail stops.
-Matilda doesn't care - she loves stamping from stone to stone, sneaking through the arch and then pelting across the lawn.
+Our kid doesn't care - she loves stamping from stone to stone, sneaking through the arch and then pelting across the lawn.
 Kids love secret paths and that's what we're aiming for it to feel like.

 Planted a clematis to grow up the arch.
 It is growing like crazy.
 That plant is reaching for the moon.
 It's a shame the slugs are gnawing away at the bottom of it but we've got high hopes that it will carry on regardless.
 It seems like a pretty determined thing.
 As do the campanulas and hydrangeas we planted next to it.
 In a brand new tiny flowerbed which we dug all by ourselves.

 Planted about forty sunflowers.
 The snails feasted on thirty-nine of them.
 We eventually barricaded the base of the fortieth with great wads of hair (yes, human hair; yes, gathered from the shower trap) and the sunflower grew and grew and grew.
-Armed with this knowledge, we are planning a sunflower growing competition for Matilda and her friends next year.
+Armed with this knowledge, we are planning a sunflower growing competition for MM and her friends next year.

 We also removed that black telecoms cable (see photo above) which was draped loosely across the back of our big flowerbed.
 After a bit of investigating, we discovered it belonged to a company which went bust about 25 years ago and was definitely not in use as it had been chopped off halfway up our neighbours' wall.
 That one simple change made an enormous difference to the look of the garden.